adailsonfilho/DarwinEye/README.md

 # DarwinEye

-DarwinEye is a tool for offline visual inspection of evolutionary and swarm optimization algorithms Wanna know why this name?
+DarwinEye is a tool for offline visual inspection of evolutionary and swarm optimization algorithms.
+Wanna know why this name?
 Read my [article about it](https://www.linkedin.com/pulse/conspiracy-darwin-sci-poetry-adailson-filho?published=u)

 # In the basics